Why You Shouldn’t Care What Your Parents Think

 Society perpetuates stereotypes

 We live in a society that is focused on the highlight reel.
-We have the Instagram stories, we have the Facebook feeds, we have each other.
-We are constantly comparing, focusing on what others have.
+We’re constantly comparing, focusing on what others have.

 The neighbor has a new fancy Mercedes, now my car isn’t good enough.
 My friend just got the new Gucci handbag, guess my Michael Kors isn’t that great anymore.